vieravfg/Javascript-Dom-Manipulation/README.md

 # JavaScript Homework - JavaScript and DOM Manipulation

-I am submitting two folders with their corresponding javascript and html files.
+I am submitting two folders with their corresponding Javascript, HTML and CSS files.

 For UFO-level-1 this are the following shortcuts: